andrewraim/sigexUI/notes/main.md

 	   what its type is, but sigex might need this.

 # Some things to consider later

-1. There are a number of places where a default value would be reasonable, and an argument is only needed sometimes.
-For example, the `constraint` argument of the MLE function.

 1. Some potential suggestions for sigex
 	a.
 The MLE function takes a long time.
 The vast majority of time seems to be